helloimowen/Astrology-Remover/README.md

 #Tumblr Savior

-[Tumblr Savior](http://tumblr-savior.bjornstar.com/) is a free browser extension created and maintained by [Bjorn Stromberg](http://bjornstar.com/about) to improve his experience on the [Tumblr](https://www.tumblr.com/) dashboard.
-He thought you might also find it useful and decided to share it with you.
+Astrology Remover is a browser extension created by Owen Sanders for his innovation 180 final.
+It is based heavily on Tumblr Savior by Bjorn Stromberg.

-This extension is open source and all source code can be found at [https://github.com/bjornstar/Tumblr-Savior](https://github.com/bjornstar/Tumblr-Savior).
+The origional source code can be found at [https://github.com/bjornstar/Tumblr-Savior](https://github.com/bjornstar/Tumblr-Savior).

-*Disclaimer: Tumblr Savior is neither affiliated with nor supported by [Tumblr](https://www.tumblr.com/) in any way.*
+*Disclaimer: Tumblr Savior and Astrology remover are neither affiliated with nor supported by [Tumblr](https://www.tumblr.com/) in any way.*